Welcome to Pymble and our boarding community.

 Within this context, our girls are supported in their personal growth.
 We focus on the social, emotional and spiritual dimensions of life and encourage them to participate in the broad range of experiences offered.

 It is the charter of the boarding school to anticipate the changing needs and interests of students and to promote their engagement in the community.
 Participating in the life of the College is integral to their personal growth and development.
-It will assist them to build confidence, to form a positive view of life and to leave the College as successful young women, ready and capable of taking their place as responsible citizens and positive contributors to our society.
+It will assist them to build confidence, to form a positive view of life and to leave the College as successful resilient young women, aware of their strengths and their ability to manage life’s opportunities and challenges as responsible citizens and positive contributors to our society.

 All members of the boarding team share the journey with the girls and in doing so come to know them well.
 The staff, who play such an important part in nurturing and supporting the girls through the highs and lows of life, feel a certain sense of pride and accomplishment as each student moves towards the end of Year 12.

-We want the best for our girls and it is our hope that they will graduate from Pymble Ladies’ College with a belief in their own capacity to create and engage in a life that is filled with love and joy; fun and laughter; hope and faith.
+We want the best for our girls and it is our hope that they will graduate from Pymble Ladies’ College with a belief in their own capacity to create and engage in a life that is filled with love and joy; fun and laughter; hope and faith and compassion.

 We want your daughter to know that she has special gifts and talents and that she leaves Pymble with relationships with other students and staff that will endure the test of time.
 Most of all we want our girls to know who they are and to value their own uniqueness.